 1958 Joshua Logan directs Blue Denim, a drama depicting the pregnancy of a teenage girl.
 James Leo Herlihy and William Noble collaborated on the story.
 Carol Lynley and Burt Brinckerhoff star as the couple.

 1964 What Makes Sammy Run?
 Come to the 54th Street Theatre to find out.
 Steve Lawrence stars in the musical about clawing to fame and fortune in Hollywood.
-Budd Schulberg and Stuart Schulberg adapt Budd's novel.
-Ervin Drake provides the songs.
-There are 540 performances.
+Budd Schulberg and Stuart Schulberg adapt Budd's novel, and Ervin Drake provides the songs.
+It runs for 540 performances.

-1980 Following a 12 year absence, Uta Hagen returns to the Broadway stage in Peter Hacks' Charlotte, a drama about Charlotte von Stein's relationship with writer Johann Wolfgang von Goethe.
-The two-hander co-stars Charles Nelson Reilly in the almost entirely silent role of Charlotte's husband, Josias von Stein.
-It runs 5 performances.
+1980 Following a 12-year absence, Uta Hagen returns to the Broadway stage in Peter Hacks' Charlotte, a drama about Charlotte von Stein's relationship with writer Johann Wolfgang von Goethe.
+The two-hander costars Charles Nelson Reilly in the almost entirely silent role of Charlotte's husband, Josias von Stein.
+It runs for five performances.

 1997 Alfred Uhry's The Last Night of Ballyhoo opens at the Helen Hayes Theatre on Broadway.
 The comedy-drama, which wins a Best Play Tony, concerns a Jewish family in Atlanta and stars Jessica Hecht, Dana Ivey, and Paul Rudd.